stoeps13/connections-doc/source/admin/install/installing_mongodb_5_for_component_pack_8.md

         All PVCs are in BOUND state.

+        !!! note
-        **Note:** If `upgrade connections-volumes` fails, try to delete all PV, PVC first and then run upgrade command.
+    If `upgrade connections-volumes` fails, try to delete all PV, PVC first and then run upgrade command.

 10. Install MongoDB 5 using Helm charts.
     1. On your Component Pack node, download [infrastructure.yml.j2](https://github.com/HCL-TECH-SOFTWARE/connections-automation/tree/main/roles/hcl/component-pack/templates/helmvars).
 Then, rename the file to infrastructure.yml and open it.